mkht/PSOpenAI/Docs/New-ChatCompletionFunction.md

 ```

 ## DESCRIPTION
-Generate function spcifications for ChatGPT Function Call from PowerShell commands
+Generate function spcifications for ChatGPT Function calling from PowerShell commands
 The generated function spcification is a hash table that can be converted to a JSON string following JSON Schema.
 https://platform.openai.com/docs/guides/gpt/function-calling